WolvenKit/WolvenKit/README.md

 ## Usage:
-* displays the general help
+* displays the general help: list all commands `--help`
-`--help`

 * displays help for a specific command